About keyword matching options

 Understanding these differences can help you to choose the right options and improve your return on investment.

-When choosing the appropriate match type for a keyword, we typically recommend starting with broad match to maximize your potential to show your ads on relevant searches.
-And you can use the search terms report to monitor which keyword variations triggered your ads.
+We typically recommend starting with broad match to maximize the potential for your ads to show on relevant searches.
+You can also use the search terms report to monitor which keyword variations triggered your ads.
+Learn more about the search terms report.

-Each match type will trigger your ad to show for a customer's search in different ways.
+Each match type can trigger your ad to show for a customer's search in different ways.
 Next, learn a little bit more about each type.

 Keep in mind